CloudI/CloudI/README.markdown

 Optional:

-* ZeroMQ >= 2.x.x (however, 3.x.x is not yet supported)
+* ZeroMQ >= 2.x.x (or) 3.x.x

 On OSX, to run configure with the OSX ports paths, use:
+(macports)
 CXXFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib" ./configure
+(homebrew)
+CXXFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib" ./configure
+(A better solution is forthcoming)

 To build with ZeroMQ integration, use the "--with-zeromq" configure flag.
 If ZeroMQ is not installed, it will be installed locally and linked into a NIF statically, so it is not a runtime dependency.
+The ZeroMQ version defaults to 2.x.x, but can use 3.x.x with "--with-zeromq-version=3".
 The ZeroMQ NIF requires Erlang >= R14B02.

 See [src/README](https://github.com/okeuday/CloudI/tree/master/src#readme) for basic build information

-See [src/cloudi.conf.in](https://github.com/okeuday/CloudI/blob/master/src/cloudi.conf.in) for system configuration information

 ## RUNNING